 - Society of Civil and Structural Engineers (SCSE)

 SCSE is the student chapter for the American Society of Civil Engineers (ASCE).
 It is the primary organization that Structural Engineering students participate in.
 The Society was established to supplement the engineering education of UCSD students, to promote the personal and professional development of its members, and to improve the community of which the students are part, through outreach and community service.
 They accomplish this mission through various professional and social events, project teams, and outreach programs.
-(2020 Virtual Triton Day welcome message to admitted students.)
+(2022 welcome message to admitted students.)